ConnBots/CDStory/README.md

+*I made CDStory as a school project preview for digital literacy, So I made the code open sourced.*

-CDStory is a fun, fastpaced game that runs in your command prompt.
+Welcome to CDStory, a fun action pased game that runs right in your Command Prompt!

-To run the game, enter the file and run 'python main.py'

-After that, choose your name and path, good luck adventure!
+To Start, download the package by going to the code download.

+Second, Unzip the file and navigate to the file in your command prompt.

+Third, When in the correct file, run **python main.py**

+Then you should be good to go!